Islamic schools and branches: Offshoots of Shīʿa Islam

-Kharijite Islam
+Kharijites

-Kharijite (literally, "those who seceded") are an extinct sect who originated during the First Fitna, the struggle for political leadership over the Muslim community, following the assassination in 656 of the third caliph Uthman.
+The Kharijites (literally, "those who seceded") are a branch who originated during the First Fitna, the struggle for political leadership over the Muslim community, following the assassination in 656 of the third caliph Uthman.
+It is an extinct sect, except the Ibadis, whose roots go back to them.
 Kharijites originally supported the caliphate of Ali, but then later on fought against him and eventually succeeded in his martyrdom while he was praying in the mosque of Kufa.
 While there are few remaining Kharijite or Kharijite-related groups, the term is sometimes used to denote Muslims who refuse to compromise with those with whom they disagree.

 Sufris were a major sub-sect of Kharijite in the 7th and 8th centuries, and a part of the Kharijites.
 Nukkari was a sub-sect of Sufris.
 Harūrīs were an early Muslim sect from the period of the Four Rightly-Guided Caliphs (632–661 CE), named for their first leader, Habīb ibn-Yazīd al-Harūrī.
 Azariqa, Najdat, and Adjarites were minor sub-sects.

-Ibadi Islam
+Ibadism

-The only Kharijite sub-sect extant today is Ibadism, which developed out of the 7th century CE.
+The only Khariji Islam sub-sect extant today is Ibadism, which developed out of the 7th century CE.
 There are currently two geographically separated Ibadi groups—in Oman, where they constitute the majority of the Muslim population in the country, and in North Africa where they constitute significant minorities in Algeria, Tunisia, and Libya.
 Similarly to another Muslim minority, the Zaydīs, "in modern times" they have "shown a strong tendency" to move towards the Sunnī branch of Islam.